Alejogb1/job-board/blog-data/how-does-the-number-of-training-instances-affect-classification-accuracy-on-test-data.md

 id: "how-does-the-number-of-training-instances-affect-classification-accuracy-on-test-data"
 ---

-Alright, let’s unpack this.
+, let’s unpack this.
 I've seen this play out numerous times, especially back when I was knee-deep in building predictive models for supply chain optimization—a world where even a fraction of a percentage point in accuracy could translate to significant real-world savings.
 The impact of training data volume on a classifier’s generalization capabilities, or its performance on unseen test data, isn't a linear one; it’s a nuanced relationship with several critical factors at play.

 Initially, when you have very few training instances, you’re essentially asking your model to learn from a whisper.
 It’s prone to overfitting, latching onto the idiosyncrasies of the limited data rather than the underlying patterns.
 Imagine trying to understand the rules of chess by observing only a handful of moves from a single game.
 The model ends up capturing noise and not the true signal.
 In such scenarios, classification accuracy on a separate test set is typically abysmal and highly unstable—meaning it will fluctuate wildly depending on the specific split of training and test data.
 The generalization error is high due to high variance.